Jewish Labour Movement: Criticism

-In September 2017, Michael Kalmanovitz, of the International Jewish Anti-Zionist Network, at a fringe meeting hosted by the "Free Speech on Israel" group alongside the Labour Party conference, asked "What are JLM and LFI doing in our Party?
-It's time we campaigned to kick them out".

-At the same conference, a number of Jewish members of the Labour Party launched Jewish Voice for Labour as "an alternative voice for Jewish members of Labour" who do not support the Jewish Labour Movement's "profoundly Zionist orientation", contending that "the JLM cannot represent all Jewish members of the Labour Party when it is committed 'to promote the centrality of Israel in Jewish life' as well as the wider Jerusalem Programme of the World Zionist Organization."
+At the Labour Party Conference in September 2017, Michael Kalmanovitz of the International Jewish Anti-Zionist Network stated at a fringe meeting hosted by the group Free Speech on Israel that the Jewish Labour Movement and Labour Friends of Israel should be removed from the Labour Party.
+During the same conference, a number of Jewish Labour members launched Jewish Voice for Labour, describing it as an alternative organisation for Jewish members who did not support the Jewish Labour Movement's Zionist orientation.
+Supporters of Jewish Voice for Labour argued that the Jewish Labour Movement could not represent all Jewish Labour members because of its commitment to promoting the centrality of Israel in Jewish life and its alignment with the Jerusalem Programme of the World Zionist Organization.